Yuvraj-Takey/Logic-Building/CPP_Lx/README.md

 14. Define a template stack class.
 Using this template class, create stack objects of int,float,char* and complex type.

-15. Define a template double ended queue (deque).
+15. Define a template double ended queue (using array).
 Derive template stack and queue classes from it.
 Test it for int and char* type of objects.